 Location and Contact Information

-The Joseph Garcia Lab at the Columbia University Irving Medical Center studies how the body responds to low oxygen and nutrient conditions, adverse states present in patients suffering from stroke, heart attack, anemia, or other conditions associated with reduced blood flow.
-We are particularly interested in how the body orchestrates defense mechanisms, which involves stress signaling mechanisms operating at the cell, organ, and system level to coordinate these protective responses.
-We use molecular, biochemical, cellular, and animal studies to determine how stress signaling is activated and to identify physiological processes controlled by these pathways.
+The Joseph Garcia Lab at the Columbia University Irving Medical Center studies how the body responds to adverse stress conditions, such as those present in patients suffering from heart attacks, stroke, traumatic brain injury, and cancer.
+We are particularly interested in how the body coordinates protective responses through activation of signaling pathways.
+We use molecular, biochemical, cellular, and animal studies to determine how stress signaling pathways are activated, to identify cellular processes controlled by these pathways, and to define downstream physiological functions regulated through these pathways.

 Joseph A. Garcia, MD, PhD